koayon/awesome-adaptive-computation/README.md

 [blog](https://www.deepmind.com/research/highlighted-research/alphago)

 > This result needs no introduction.
 In terms of Adaptive Computation, they the
-> depth of the tree search was allowed to be variable.
+> depth of the Monte Carlo Tree Search (MCTS) was allowed to be variable.

 ## Pre-cursors to Adaptive Computation